The territoriality of protection

 - detention for the aforementioned purposes.

-Section 7.2.
 Use of the process

 The use of a patented process is prohibited (L613-3 CPI b)).

-7.2.2.
-Problem of the partial realization
+Problem of partial realization

 Let's imagine the following scenarios: